Music of Afghanistan: Rubab

 The rubab is a common lute-like instrument in Afghanistan, and is a forerunner of the Indian sarod.
 The rubab is sometimes considered the national instrument of Afghanistan, and is called the "lion of instruments"; one reviewer claims it sounds like "a Middle Eastern predecessor to the blues that popped up in the Piedmont 100 years ago".
 The rubab has a double-chambered body carved from mulberry wood, which is chosen to give the instrument its distinct timbre.
 It has three main strings and a plectrum made from ivory, bone or wood.

 Famous players of the rubab are Mohammad Omar, Essa Kassemi, Homayun Sakhi, and Mohammed Rahim Khushnawaz.

 Dombura

-The dombura, dambura or dambora is a popular folk instrument among Hazaras, Uzbeks, Turkmens and Tajiks.
+The dombura, dambora or dambora is a popular folk instrument among Hazaras, Uzbeks, Turkmens and Tajiks.
 Notable dombura players in Afghanistan include Dilagha Surood, Naseer Parwani, Dawood Sarkhosh, Mir Maftoon and Safdar Tawakoli.
 The dombura is played with much banging and scratching on the instrument to help give a percussive sound.
 The two strings are made of nylon (in modern times) or gut.
 They cross a short bridge to a pin at the other end of the body.
 There is a tiny sound hole in the back of the instrument, while the top is thick wood.
 It is not finished with any varnish, filing or sanding of any kind, and as with all other Afghanistan instruments there is some decoration.